AdityaT779/Computer-Vision-Task/README.md

 # Computer-Vision-Task

-**Overview :
+Overview :
-**

 This project involves building a neural network model to classify handwritten digits from the MNIST grayscale image dataset.
 The focus was on understanding data loading, preprocessing, model architecture design, training, and result interpretation.

-Dataset Understanding
+Dataset Understanding :

-The dataset consists of 70,000 grayscale images of handwritten digits (0-9) sized 28x28 pixels.
+1. The dataset consists of 70,000 grayscale images of handwritten digits (0-9) sized 28x28 pixels.

-The dataset is split into 60,000 images for training and 10,000 images for testing.
+2. The dataset is split into 60,000 images for training and 10,000 images for testing.

-Pixel values range from 0 to 255 and represent grayscale intensity.
+3. Pixel values range from 0 to 255 and represent grayscale intensity.

-Preprocessing
+Preprocessing :

-Pixel intensities were scaled to the range by dividing by 255 to normalize the input features.
+1. Pixel intensities were scaled to the range by dividing by 255 to normalize the input features.

-No missing values or labels needed treatment in this well-prepared dataset.
+2. No missing values or labels needed treatment in this well-prepared dataset.

-The labels represent digit classes and require no encoding since they are already integers.
+3. The labels represent digit classes and require no encoding since they are already integers.

-Model Building
+Model Building :

-A simple Sequential neural network was constructed with:
+1. A simple Sequential neural network was constructed with:

-An input layer accepting 28x28 images.
+2. An input layer accepting 28x28 images.

-A Flatten layer to convert 2D images to 1D vectors for dense layers.
+3. A Flatten layer to convert 2D images to 1D vectors for dense layers.

-A Dense layer with 128 neurons and ReLU activation for learning complex representations.
+4. A Dense layer with 128 neurons and ReLU activation for learning complex representations.

-A Dropout layer to randomly disable 20% of neurons during training to reduce overfitting.
+5. A Dropout layer to randomly disable 20% of neurons during training to reduce overfitting.

-A final Dense layer outputting logits for 10 classes (digits 0-9).
+6. A final Dense layer outputting logits for 10 classes (digits 0-9).

-The loss function used was Sparse Categorical Crossentropy suitable for integer labels and logits.
+7. The loss function used was Sparse Categorical Crossentropy suitable for integer labels and logits.

-The Adam optimizer was chosen for efficient weight adjustment during training.
+8. The Adam optimizer was chosen for efficient weight adjustment during training.

-Training
+Training :

-The model was trained for 5 epochs on the training set with batch size defaulted by TensorFlow.
+1. The model was trained for 5 epochs on the training set with batch size defaulted by TensorFlow.

-Training accuracy progressively improved from about 86% to over 97%.
+2. Training accuracy progressively improved from about 86% to over 97%.

-Loss steadily decreased indicating effective model learning.
+3. Loss steadily decreased indicating effective model learning.

-Evaluation and Results
+Evaluation and Results :

-On the test set, the model achieved an accuracy of approximately 97.7%.
+1. On the test set, the model achieved an accuracy of approximately 97.7%.

-Sample predictions produce probability distributions over the 10 digit classes, showing high confidence for correct classifications.
+2. Sample predictions produce probability distributions over the 10 digit classes, showing high confidence for correct classifications.

-The results demonstrate the model's strong ability to generalize to unseen handwritten digits.
+3. The results demonstrate the model's strong ability to generalize to unseen handwritten digits.

 Summary